Erreur32/homeassistant-dozzle-addon/dozzle/README.md

 ![Dozzle Screenshot](https://github.com/user-attachments/assets/b184931c-03d4-4e8a-b716-a9b17055892d)

-Dozzle is a lightweight real-time Docker log monitoring tool with a web interface.
+[Dozzle](https://github.com/amir20/dozzle) is a lightweight real-time Docker log monitoring tool with a web interface.

 This version is optimized to work as a Home Assistant add-on with improved ingress support.
+This is not a official addon from Dozzle!

 ## Features of Dozzle